theupdateframework/python-tuf/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Before submitting a pull request:
-  * Please run linter and tests locally: "tox"
+  * Run linter and tests locally: Use "tox"
   * Ensure your commits are signed-off-by: Use "commit --signoff"
+  * Make sure new code has tests and is documented
   * For more info, see docs/CONTRIBUTING.rst

 Once commits are signed off and tested, describe the purpose and contents